-In August 2025, Michael Kim maintained the SciTools/iris repository by addressing test-suite reliability amid Git tooling deprecations.
-He updated the test suite to replace the deprecated git whatchanged command with git log, ensuring that coding-standards tests relying on Git history continued to function correctly.
-This change reduced the risk of false negatives and minimized CI disruptions without altering the API.
-Michael documented the update in the project’s release notes, supporting clear communication for users.
-His work leveraged Python, Git, and documentation skills to preserve development standards, streamline maintenance, and maintain compatibility with evolving Git workflows in the Iris codebase.
+Worked on maintaining the SciTools/iris repository by addressing compatibility issues in the test suite related to Git tooling deprecations.
+Updated the test infrastructure to replace the deprecated git whatchanged command with git log, ensuring that coding-standards tests relying on Git history continued to function reliably.
+This change reduced the risk of false negatives and minimized CI disruptions without introducing any API modifications.
+Documented the update in the project’s release notes to keep users informed.
+Utilized Python and reStructuredText for scripting and documentation, applying skills in Git and testing to preserve development standards and streamline ongoing maintenance for the project.

 In August 2025, SciTools/iris focused on maintaining test-suite reliability and release-ready documentation in the face of Git tooling deprecations.
 The test suite was updated to replace deprecated git whatchanged with git log to preserve the functionality of coding-standards tests that rely on Git history, reducing the risk of false negatives and CI churn.
 This change was tracked under commit 19bde3eeab55b789a3adb4e264d5edf23a13b05c and was accompanied by a What's New entry documenting the update for clear release notes.
 The update ensures ongoing compatibility with common Git workflows and supports continued validation without API changes.
 Overall, the work strengthens quality gates, minimizes maintenance overhead, and preserves the integrity of development standards across the Iris repo.